homermultitext/hmt-archive/README.md

-# hmtarchive
+# hmt-archive #

 This is the central repository for archival data from the Homer Multitext project.

-All material in this archive has passed initial draft status, and is provisionally accepted for publication.
-The project includes a gradle build system for assembling packages of published material that has passed final editorial review and verification.
+The repository includes a gradle build system for assembling packages of published material that has passed final editorial review and verification.

+## Versions and branches ##

+The master branch always has the most recent published release of the archive (currently, `2014-1`).

+Work on the next publication is in a development branch named for the next release (e.g., `2014-2`).